These are some of the mountain passes, all over 1,000 metres and in ascending order, that we drive over on this tour

 Dinner tonight is in the hotel's restaurant overlooking Lake Como.

-After a leisurely breakfast we walk into Menaggio for morning coffee, see photos below:
+After a leisurely breakfast we catch the pedestrian ferry to Menaggio our morning coffee stop, see photos below:

-After coffee we enjoy a boat trip to Bellagio our afternoon lunch stop which has been described as "the jewel in Lake Como's crown."
+After coffee wetake a ferry to Bellagio, our lunch stop, which has been described as "the jewel in Lake Como's crown."

 Bellagio, here we can enjoy lunch and a walk around this charming town.

-We then return by pedestrian ferry to Menaggio where dinner, tonight, is in the hotel's restaurant.
+We then return by ferry to our hotel where dinner tonight is in the hotel's restaurant.

 We leave our hotel and drive north along the western lake shore to the north of the lake where we leave Lake Como and head north to Chiavenna.
 Here we turn north east across the Swiss border and through the scenic Bregaglia valley and then over the Maloja Pass,1,815metres,( see photo below left), then descending we drive alongside Lake Silvaplaner, (see photo below right).